DataDog/dogstatsd-python/README.md

 Then start instrumenting your code:

-    # Load and configure the module.
+    # Import the module.
     from statsd import statsd

+    # Optionally, configure the target.
+These are the default values.
     statsd.host = 'localhost'
     statsd.port = 8125